The emergence of a new industry in Norrbotten

 Many eyes are turning to the north, in what is being described as the green industrial revolution in Norrbotten.
-In Luleå, LKAB are planning to build a new fossil-free and circular industrial park to recycle mining waste (tailings) from their iron ore production and turn it into products that are classified by the EU as critical raw materials: phosphorus and rare earth elements.
+In Luleå, LKAB are planning to build a new fossil-free industrial park to recycle mining waste (tailings) from the iron ore production and turn it into products that are classified by the EU as critical raw materials: phosphorus and rare earth elements.
 This means an entirely new business is being created for LKAB, as well as a new chemical engineering industry for Norrbotten.

 The demand for rare earth elements for electric cars and wind turbines, among others, is expected to increase more than fivefold by 2030.
 Today, Europe is also dependent on imports of these minerals, where China dominates the production.
 Phosphorus is one of three nutrients in mineral fertiliser and is essential for our food production.
 Along with rare earth elements, it is on the EU’s list of critical minerals.
 Europe is dependent on imports of these critical minerals and China completely dominates the market for rare earth elements, a factor which increases the vulnerability of European industry.
 Increased self-sufficiency in critical minerals is therefore high on the agenda throughout Europe.